Brevex/Binary-Search-Tree/README.md

 <br><h2> &#128161; Program Functions </h2>

-<p>As mentioned, the program has several other functions in addition to the basic insertion, removal and search.
-Below are the available functions:</p><br>
+<p>As mentioned, the program has several other functions in addition to the basic insertion, removal and
+search. the program works either by manually receiving the functions or with a test file, below are the available functions:</p><br>

 <details>
 	<summary>insert</summary